 The books are listed in the library catalog.
 You can research based on person name, institution, key words or phrases, book or film titles, series and lines, publisher, signature or ISBN number.

 Up to five books may be loaned out at once.
 Media may loaned for 14 business days.

 We currently subscribe to approx. 150 German and international film journals.
 Our overall collection encompasses roughly 3,800 different titles.
 Journals are part of our periodicals department and may be read in the library.
 A list of titles in our journal collection, including signature numbers, is available for review.
-Beyond this, a portion of our journal collection can be researched using the Zeitschriftendatenbank (ZDB, in German).
+Beyond this, a portion of our journal collection can be researched using the Zeitschriftendatenbank (ZDB).

 For research into journal articles, we offer in-house access to the FIAF's "International Index to Film and Television Periodicals" database.
 It lists sources (1972+) for film journals of international significance (FIAF Journal List), most of which are in our collection.

 The most important German, and some English language, film journals from before 1945 can be viewed on microfilm.
-Please arrange in advance for an appointment to use the microfilm reader printers or the scanning device with storage function.
+Please arrange in advance for an appointment to use the microfilm readers or the scanning device with storage function.